behreajj/CamZup/README.md

-# Welcome to Cam Z up
+# Welcome to Cam Z-Up

-The main feature of the Cam Z up library is that it flips Processing's default projection so that the positive z axis, (0.0, 0.0, 1.0), is the world up axis, and the positive y axis, (0.0, 1.0, 0.0), is forward.
-This library supports 2D, 2.5D and 3D.
+Cam Z-Up is a Java-based library for the creative coding environment [Processing](https://processing.org/).
+The main feature of the Cam Z-Up library is that it flips Processing's default projection so that the positive z axis, (0.0, 0.0, 1.0), is the world up axis; the positive y axis, (0.0, 1.0, 0.0), is forward.
+This library supports two- and three-dimensional graphics.
+It also supports "2.5D" graphics, where a 3D renderer is configured to appear 2D.
 It is split into two packages: `pfriendly` and `core`.
 The `pfriendly` package contains code (mostly) compatible with Processing's API.
 Inside it, you'll find

 - `Zup3`, which extends `PGraphics3D`, a.k.a. `P3D`;
 - `Yup3`, which also extends `PGraphics3D`.